-As we launch into 2023, the leadership of Grace Fellowship has decided to focus on a season of prayer & fasting for "Global Missions".
+The leadership of Grace Fellowship is active in creating a culture of prayer & fasting throughout our congregation.
 As Matthew 4:19 reminds us, a disciple of Jesus knows Jesus, is being changed by Jesus and is on mission with Jesus.
-Creating a culture of disciple making calls us to be aware of and participate in God reaching the nations.
-During this 21 days of prayer and fasting, we want to come together as a unified worshipping community and consider two questions:
+Creating a culture of disciple making calls us to be aware of and participate in God's movement through us individually and corporately.
+As you participate with us in times of prayer and fasting, we want to come together as a unified worshipping community and consider two questions:

-- How can I participate in what God is doing in global missions this year?
+- How can I participate in what God is doing where I live, work and play?

-The information below will help you as you pray and fast on these questions for the month of January.
+The information below will help you as you pray and fast.

 Which Fast is for You